cemoktra/cpprest/README.md

 # cpprest
 cpprest is a simple rest client using libcurl to make the calls.
-It makes use of `std::future` for asynchronous calls.
+It makes use of `std::async` and `std::future` for asynchronous calls.
 Currently there are two incomplete API implementations in this project.

 ## rest_api (not complete)
 Basic classes for making rest calls.
 Current implementation includes what is necessary for both partial API implementations.